aivarasatk/MultiSourceTorrentDownloader/README.md

 # MultiSourceTorrentDownloader
-An app that gets torrents from multiple sites (like thepiratebay, 133tx.to) and shows them in one place with the ability to download
+An app that gets torrents from multiple sites (like thepiratebay, 133tx.to) and shows them in one place with the ability to download with local app (this app only opens the magnet/torrent, a separate app like uTorrent or BitTorrent is required)<br>

 ## Compilation
 Target the solution for x86 or x64 (needed for CefCharp chromium browser)